 The group looked at him blankly.

-"He means you're doing great," an Asian girl said.
+"He means you're doing great," a dark-haired girl said.

 Okay, that was annoying.
 All the same, though, Tommy felt a sudden compulsion to join the group.
 Instead, he concentrated on breathing before the final match.

 "Welcome back, ladies and gentlemen, to the Angel Grove Martial Arts Expo," a loud voice announced from the judges' panel.
 The gathered teens at the Youth Center quieted down.
 "The final match is about to begin.
 Introducing our competitors: First, we have Jason Lee Scott, Angel Grove's own reigning champion from two local tournaments."

 The boy in red left his friends and walked to the middle of the fighting ring, acknowledging the cheers with a wave.
 Tommy considered him: two local tournaments—no national or anything out of this very small pond.
 He smirked.
 While he knew he should never underestimate his opponents, he imagined this guy to be a self-satisfied local champion, completely unaware of his own skills relative to the rest of the martial arts community.
 Tommy thought back to his first national tournament and how much of an eye-opener it had been.
 This "champion" probably thought himself at the height of fighting skills.

 "His opponent: a newcomer to Angel Grove, Tommy Oliver."

 Tommy walked to the middle of the ring to face Jason.
 He'd not reported any of his own titles, wishing instead to have a fight without any expectations.

 Following the referee in the familiar tournament match conventions, Tommy performed the bows and then sharply focused on his opponent as the match started.

 The kick came flying out of nowhere, and Tommy barely had time to dodge and counter.
 As soon as he hit the mat and the ref announced a point to Jason, Tommy re-evaluated his opinion of the other martial artist.